Feb 17, 2021

-Lisa Rubenstein is a natural scientist at the RAND Corporation and professor of medicine and public health at VA Greater Los Angeles Healthcare System (VAGLAHS) and the University of California, Los Angeles (UCLA).
-She is a former Robert Wood Johnson Clinical Scholar, past president of the Society of General Internal Medicine, and board member of AcademyHealth.
-She founded and directs the Center for the Study of Healthcare Provider Behavior, a consortium of health researchers at VAGLAHS, UCLA, and RAND that supports funded implementation science work on HIV/hepatitis C, women's health, mental health, geriatrics and long-term care, genomics, and primary care, as well as work leading up to implementation in care settings in a variety of other areas.
+Lisa V. Rubenstein is an adjunct physician policy researcher at the RAND Corporation and professor emeritus of medicine and public health at the University of California, Los Angeles (UCLA).
+She is a former Robert Wood Johnson Clinical Scholar, past president of the Society of General Internal Medicine, and former board member of AcademyHealth.